uviclibraries/zotero/act-3.md

     <img src="images/act-3/3-preferences.gif" alt="" style="width:720px">

     -   Congrats!
 You are now ready to save massive amounts of time!
-    -   **NOTE:** Changing styles works seamlessly only if you are moving from one parenthetical style to another or one footnote style to another footnote style.
-If you need to switch from a parenthetical style to a footnote style, you will need to do some extra labour.
+    <mark style="background-color:orange;"><b>Note:</b> Changing styles works seamlessly only if you are moving from one parenthetical style to another or one footnote style to another footnote style.
+If you need to switch from a parenthetical style to a footnote style, you will need to do some extra labour.</mark>

 [NEXT STEP: Installing & Using Plugins in Zotero](act-4.html){: .btn .btn-blue }